RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey_004.md

  cd practitioner-journey/004/
 ```

-Use `ls` to see what's in the directory.
-You should see a green file called `setup.sh`.
+We're going to run a script called `setup.sh`.
 This script requires elevated
-permissions, so we're going to run it as the _super user_.
+permissions, so we're going to run it as the _super user_ with the following command:

+```
+sudo ./setup.sh
+```
 The last step in the script asks you to enter the name of the
 S3 bucket you made in the first exercise for the terraform state.
 Type in the bucket name and press Return.

-```
-sudo ./setup.sh
-```

 If you make a mistake entering the bucket, you can run the script again the same way and enter the right name.

-Next, enter the instruction
+Next, enter the command

 ```
 cd terraform